Tarapur Atomic Power Station: Safety concerns

 In 2007, Atomic Energy Regulatory Board (AERB) evaluated seismic safety features at Tarapur 1 and 2 and reported many shortfalls, following which NPCIL installed seismic sensors.
 In 2011, AERB formed a 10-member committee, consisting of experts from Indian Institutes of Technology (IIT) and India Meteorological Department (IMD), to assess the vulnerability of the Tarapur to earthquakes and tsunamis.
 A. Gopalakrishnan, former director of AERB, said that since Tarapur's reactors are much older than the Fukushima units, they should be immediately decommissioned.

+But the reactors were planned for restart in November 2024 after replacement of parts in the primary recirculation system.
+The units are planned to operate for another ten years.
+The cost per KWh may increase slightly.
+AERB has assessed the units thoroughly and has said that they can operate up to 60 effective full power years (EFPY)s while they have operated for only around 20 EFPYs.
+As of June 2025, the reactors remain defunct.